darxtrix/priest/README.md

 ```

-# What is does and how ?
+# What it does and how ?
 It generates random wish messages/pictures in your native language and according to time of the day by querying APIs internally for getting the information of your timezone, location etc.

 **Note** : If you are using a proxy connection, it might create a mess ! :flushed: